Wh1t3Rose/SkyrimSE-LaptopEdition/README.md

 ~~Rocks are shiny at night.
 This is caused by the Vivid Weathers Mod.
 To Fix turn off "Snow Shaders" in the Skyrim Launcher Advanced Settings

 ## Download
 Uploading...
 Should be done by 8:30 EST. Message me if this message is still here.
-I might bee sleeping.
+I might be sleeping.